pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1838-39 Continue Studying About AWS

+During these days I continue to studying about AWS services, I studied services related with Networking like VPN, Security Groups, ACLs, CloudFront, Route 53, etc.
+The part to understand how is composed a VPN in AWS was a little tired, a ACLS in an AWS VPN controls income and output networking traffic, the VPN works in an Stateful way this means each request is treated like unknown.
+EC2 instance have another layer of security called Security Group, security groups works as virtual firewalls with the same purpose controls income and outcome traffic.

 ### Day 1832-33-34-35-36-37 Back from Being Sick

 I am back from sick, during the last week I was very sick, unable to code due to bad bronchitis and I had to take rest in bed.
 I don't want to be sick because my wife forbid me to use my computer to code, but well at least I could finish reading the Everything is Fucked book, an amazing book in my opinion.